CrimsonSteel/Encrypted-Arch-Linux-Install-ext4-and-systemd-boot-/README.md

 Partition your drive

 		fdisk /dev/nvme0n1
-(use your drive...nvme is only shown as an example!)
+(USE YOUR DRIVE...an nvme drive will be shown throughout this guide as an example only!)

 		g
 		n (last sector) +256M